kohei-us/mdds/CONTRIBUTING.md

 # Build documentation

-We use both `doxygen` and `sphinx` to author our documentation as well as `breathe` and `cloud_sptheme` sphinx extensions.
+We use both `doxygen` and `sphinx` to author our documentation as well as the `breathe` extension to bridge between the two.
+We also use the `sphinx-rtd-theme` as the theme for our documentation.
 Make sure to install all of these packages if you wish to build documentation manually.

 Once you have all required packages installed, run: